 The idea of placing a nominal dollar debt limit on a federal government is rare in today’s global economy; Denmark is the only other developed economy that does it.
 Yet deficits are something that every country worries about and seeks to manage—some better than others.

-Some economists believe that in today’s era of low interest rates, deficits should be less of a concern.
+Some economists believe deficits should be less of a concern.
 As long as the economy is growing at a rate faster than the level of real interest rates, the argument goes, growth should naturally shrink the ratio of debt to GDP over time.
-Others argue that debts ultimately have to be paid and that a large and growing national debt, such as we have today, requires increasingly greater interest payments to service, can lead to higher interest rates and lower credit ratings, and crowds out other potentially more productive investments.
+Others argue that debts ultimately have to be paid and that a large and growing national debt, such as we have today, requires increasingly greater interest payments to service, can exacerbate higher interest rates and lead to lower credit ratings, and crowds out other potentially more productive investments.

 Fortunately, most appear to agree that allowing the United States to default on its existing commitments would have grave and unprecedented consequences, from a decline in the value of the dollar to substantial market volatility and negative credit rating revisions.
-And that’s why Congress will likely find a way to once again raise or suspend the debt ceiling in 2021.
+And that’s why we think Congress will likely find a way to once again raise or suspend the debt ceiling in 2023.

 The views expressed in this material are the views of the authors and are subject to change without notice at any time based on market and other factors.
 All information has been obtained from sources believed to be reliable, but accuracy is not guaranteed.
 This commentary is provided for informational purposes only and is not an endorsement of any security, mutual fund, sector, or index, and it is not indicative of any John Hancock fund.
 Past performance does not guarantee future results.